Settings & envinfo¶

 - If non-empty, it must match a value with exactly those fields set (and all other discriminant fields must be

-). - Fields omitted in the selector are considered implicitly
+null). - Fields omitted in the selector are considered implicitly

 This strict matching ensures clarity and avoids ambiguity when retrieving values.

 The list of discriminant fields (called context keys) is configurable and defines the scoping logic (e.g., per user, org, etc.).
-You may override the getSelectorKeys()
+You may override the getSelectorKeys() method in subclasses to adapt this behavior.

 Core Entities¶